MamiyaA/Mamiya_etal_2023_Proprioceptor_selectivity_topographic_maps_Analysis_code/README.md

 **Jupyter notebook containg the class, functions, and parameters for tracking the cells in the two-photon fast-z-stack images.**
 * Make z-projected image and use marker based watershed segmentation to segment cells.
 Then use the centroid of the previous frame's segmenation as a marker for the segment in the next frame.
 Initialize the cell segmentations from different starting frame and move forward/backwards to make multiple segmentations.
 Use the segmentations that is robust to the initial frame and movement direction.
 * Shows analyses examples.
+---
+### Calculating_DRR_and_cell_movements_20220921.ipynb
+**Jupyter notebook containing the functions and parameters for calculating the DR/R, based on the cell segmentation data and the fluorescence from tdTomato and GCaMP7.**
+* Based on the cell segmentation data, calculate DR/R and show the activity vs position, activity vs tibia angle, etc.
+* Shows analysis examples.